Assassin's Creed Revelations: Development

 Assassin's Creed: Revelations was initially conceived as a Nintendo 3DS game called Assassin's Creed: Lost Legacy about Ezio traveling east to the Assassins' former city of Masyaf, where he would have discovered the origins of the Assassin Order.
 It was first announced during Nintendo's E3 2010 press conference.
-It was quietly cancelled and its main concept was developed into Assassin's Creed: Revelations.
+It was quietly canceled and its main concept was developed into Assassin's Creed: Revelations.

-In November 2010, Ubisoft's CEO Yves Guillemot teased "something Assassin's related" in 2011, despite an earlier statement by Ubisoft Montreal's Jean-Francois Boivin that no Assassin's Creed game will be released in 2011.
-Geoffroy Sardin of Ubisoft later confirmed that there will be a "big" Assassin's Creed game in 2011.
+In November 2010, Ubisoft's CEO Yves Guillemot teased "something Assassin's related" in 2011, despite an earlier statement by Ubisoft Montreal's Jean-Francois Boivin that no Assassin's Creed game would be released in 2011.
+Geoffroy Sardin of Ubisoft later confirmed that there would be a "big" Assassin's Creed game in 2011.
 Guillemot also explained that ultimate goal for Ubisoft is to release new games in the franchise annually along with Ubisoft's most popular other franchises.
 In February 2011, Ubisoft CEO Yves Guillemot confirmed that the next Assassin's Creed game would be released during its next fiscal year, which starts on April 1, 2011, and ends on March 31, 2012.